 - Act professionally (students learn to communicate effectively with external clients, to work under time pressure and to deal with requirements of confidentiality)

-As a student of Migration Law Clinic you will write, in cooperation with other students or individually, legal advice commissioned by external clients such as lawyers and non-governmental organisations.
+As a student of Migration Law Clinic you will write, in cooperation with other students, legal advice commissioned by external clients such as lawyers and non-governmental organisations.
 You will conduct research on European, international and national law in order to answer vital questions in the field of migration law.
 By giving your advice you thereby contribute to the development of the European case law on topics such as refugee and asylum law, immigration law and aliens detention.
-During the activities you will be intensively supervised and coached by the staff of the Migration Law Section.
-The working language (oral and in writing) is English and Dutch.
+During the activities you will be intensively supervised and coached.
+The working language (oral and in writing) is English.
 Knowledge of the Dutch language is not required.

 Obligations and credits

-Students commit to participate in the Clinic for the full academic year (October to June).
-They commit to an average of approximately eight hours per week throughout this period.
+Students commit to participate in the Clinic for at least one semester (October to January and/or February to June).
+The Migration Law Clinic is split in two 6 EC courses, one in the first and one in the second semester.
+Students should indicate whether they want to participate in the Clinic during one or two semesters.
+Students commit to an average of approximately eight hours per week.
 Selected students are obliged to attend a meeting with the Clinic staff and participants once every two weeks.
-In the first semester of 2015-2016 meetings will take place on Tuesdays from 15:30-18u.
+Clinic meetings will take place on Tuesdays from 15:30-17:30u.
 During these meetings, the work progress and practical issues will be reviewed.
-In addition, researchers from the Migration Law Section and guest lecturers will address specific topics in the field of migration law and also practical skills will be trained.
-In addition students are required to meet in between those meetings on an individual basis with supervisors and/or peers to discuss work progress whenever needed.
-As of the academic year 2014-2015 the students will receive 12 ECTS upon successful completion of the course.
+In addition, researchers from the Amsterdam Centre for Migration and Refugee Law and guest lecturers will address specific topics in the field of migration law.
+Finally, practical skills will be trained, such as presentation, writing and cooperation skills and giving feed-back.
+In addition to the Clinic meetings students are required to meet on an individual basis with supervisors and/or peers to discuss work progress whenever needed.

-During an academic year a maximum of ten students can participate in the Migration Law Clinic.
+Each semester 10-15 students can participate in the Migration Law Clinic.
 Master students of the VU specialisation International Migration and Refugee Law will have preference over other students.
-However also master students in the field of law and criminology as well as exchange students at the VU University and other universities in the Netherlands may participate in the Clinic.
-Students can apply at the beginning of an academic year (see the tab ‘How to apply’) and they will be selected on the basis of the following criteria:
+However, also master students in the field of law and criminology as well as exchange students at the VU University and other universities in the Netherlands may participate in the Clinic.
+Students can apply at the beginning of each semester (September and January, see the tab ‘How to apply’).
+Students will be selected on the basis of the following criteria:

 - Interest in or affinity with migration law and/or European law/human rights, which should be demonstrated by elective courses or ancillary activities.
 Knowledge of migration law is an advantage, but not necessary;